giacobe/PolyLinux4/readme.md

-olyLinux VM with Markdown Instructions and MS Forms Panel
+PolyLinux VM with Markdown Instructions and MS Forms Panel
 ==========================================================

 Run this package from a local web server, not directly from file://.